LEARNAcademy/syllabus/rails/fullstack.md

 - Can fill out a form to edit an existing blog post and click on a submit button that will trigger an update action
 - Can be rerouted to the landing page when a valid blog post is updated

-**Story 8: In order to create a secure blog post application, as a developer of the application, I need to ensure only valid data is entered into the database.**
+**Story 8**: In order to create a secure blog post application, as a developer of the application, I need to ensure only valid data is entered into the database.

-**Branch:** blog-validations
+**Branch**: blog-validations

 **Acceptance Criteria**